Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 ### Particle size class distribution: sand, silt and clay

-Majority global soil mapping initiatives elect to predict the spatial distribution of particle size classes (soil texture) because texture controls or influences many mechanical, hydrological and engineering aspects of use of the soil.
+The majority of global soil mapping initiatives elect to predict the spatial distribution of particle size classes (soil texture) because texture controls or influences many mechanical, hydrological and engineering aspects of use of the soil.
 Soil texture affects how a soil